 Summin' it up...

 So where does Resurrection rank in comparison to the rest of the Halloween series?
 I still stand by my opinion that 1995's Halloween: the Curse of Michael Myers was the franchise's absolute nadir, but Resurrection definitely joins it at the bottom.
 The "internet/reality TV" hook, which must've seemed way high-tech and futuristic when this film was made in 2002, already makes the movie seem dated.
-The cheap set pieces in the Myers house are as cheesy and unrealistic as any random made-for-SyFy TV movie.
-Director Rick Rosenthal may have helmed one of the better films in the series (1981's Halloween II) but he came up snake-eyes with this return to the franchise.
+The cheap set pieces in the Myers house are as cheesy and unrealistic as a random made-for-TV movie.

-Unsurprisingly, Resurrection was met with tepid box office results and major fanboy hatred on the Internet.
+Unsurprisingly, Resurrection met with tepid box office results and major fanboy hatred on the Internet.
 Rather than giving the series a "fresh start" as the producers probably hoped, Resurrection simply painted it into a corner again.
-The franchise would lay dormant for another five years till the studio did the only thing they really could do - hire Rob Zombie to do a remake of the original film and start all over again.
+The franchise lay dormant for another five years till the studio hired Rob Zombie to do a remake of the original film and start all over again.
 Whether or not Rob was successful with his 2007 endeavor, of course, depends on which fan you talk to.

 Halloween: Resurrection is available on DVD from the budget label Echo Bridge Entertainment as a stand-alone single disc and also as part of a 3-film package called "The Halloween Collection," which includes Resurrection and the two sequels that immediately preceded it - Halloween: The Curse of Michael Myers and Halloween: 20 Years Later (a.k.a.
 H20).
 Either version will run you about five bucks, but in this critic's estimation, you can safely save that five bucks unless you're a completist who simply has to own the entire Halloween series on DVD.